-I work predominantly with scholarly books in the social sciences and humanities, but also occasionally work directly with first-time and more experienced independent authors on things such as memoirs, thrillers and speculative fiction.
+I work predominantly with scholarly books and journals in the social sciences and humanities, but also occasionally work directly with first-time and more experienced independent authors on things such as memoirs, thrillers and speculative fiction.
 I don't work on writing that is going to be marked.

 On-screen editing, copyediting, editing text by writers for whom English is not their primary language, anglicizing, copyediting in US English.

 Getting started with Word styles & templates (Cadman Training, 2022); Copyright for editorial professionals (CIEP, 2022); CIEP conferences 2021, 2020; Introduction to PerfectIt4 (revised) and Advanced PerfectIt4 (both Cadman Training, 2021); Mastering styles and templates (Using Office, 2021); English grammar in context (Open University OpenLearn short course, 2020); PerfectIt (Intro to PerfectIt4; PerfectIt3 Advanced: Cadman Training, 2020); Practical markup of PDFs (SfEP, 2019); Adobe tools for editors (Publishing Training Centre, 2019); Brush up your grammar (SfEP, 2017); Editing with Word (SfEP, 2017); References (SfEP, 2016); SfEP conferences, 2016, 2014, 2013; Advanced copy-editing (Publishing Training Centre, 2014); Editing digital products (Publishing Training Centre, 2013); Professional copy-editing (SfEP, 2013); Indexing for editors and proofreaders (Society of Indexers, 2012); Efficient copy-editing (SfEP, 2012); Introduction to web editorial skills (SfEP, 2012); On-screen editing I & II (SfEP, 2012).